christianhelle/refitter/README.md

 ## Source Generator

 Refitter is available as a C# Source Generator that uses the [Refitter.Core](https://github.com/christianhelle/refitter.core) library for generating a REST API Client using the [Refit](https://github.com/reactiveui/refit) library.
 Refitter can generate the Refit interface from OpenAPI specifications

+The Refitter source generator is a bit untraditional in a sense that it creates a folder called `Generated` in the same location as the `.refitter` file and generates files to disk under the `Generated` folder.
+The source generator output should be included in the project and committed to source control.
+This is done because there is no other way to trigger the Refit source generator to pickup the Refitter generated code

+***(Translation: I couldn't for the life of me figure how to get that to work, sorry)***

 ### Installation